PeteLealiieeJ/perseverance_tracker/README.md

 # Starting API with Docker Containers
 The functionality of this repository can be containerized with docker via the dockerfiles and docker-compose file located in the [docker folder](./docker/) of this repository.
 The simpliest method of creating and running the containers of this repository is to utilize the docker-compose file.
 We can start up the api, worker and redis server via the following command:

+**(As a note, before building, be sure, if not building for deployment to kubenetes, that the **REDIS_SERVICE_IP** variable in jobs.py is initilized with the os.enviorn.get()  on line 12 and that the lower redundant is commented out)**

     [P-Tracker/docker]$ docker-compose -p <namespace> up -d

 from here the IPAdress of the application server is usually the localhost.
 From this point you can access all routes on the 5015 port of the localhost.
 See all routes in the **Communicating with perseverance-tracker API** section at the bottom of this README.
 When finished, all of the images can be spun down with the following command: